Top 5 Places In India To Celebrate Christmas

 Also Read: Best 20 Christmas Gifts

-The beauty of Shillong town during Christmas time will amaze you, Christmas carol playing everywhere, with beautiful Christmas trees decorated.
+The beauty of Shillong town during Christmas time will amaze you, Christmas carols playing everywhere, with beautiful Christmas trees decorated.
 Shillong consist of 70% Christians so Christmas is celebrated with great fervor.
 Preparation starts a week in advance and on Christmas eve Shillong dazzles with its most bright lights at every corner of the city and off-course every house with its Christmas tree.